WTPA And Related Goodies for that A**

 This is the the secret Suge Knight revision PCB, offering a certified 100% Biggie Free Environment.

-But srsly y'all.
-Those of you who follow my "blog" know that I messed up and the first revision of the PCB I ordered for WTPA had a bug in the overdub summing amplifier.
-The bad news is I lost a lot of scratch, because I wanted everything to be perfect and revved and re-ordered all the boards.
 The good news is, a few days later I started doing the overdubbing in the digital domain and stopped using the overdub summing amp audio path altogether ANYWAY.
 Which rendered these boards un-broken again.
 They are a little less pretty, there are a couple more components, and the signal routing is just a hair noisier, but they will do EXACTLY THE SAME THING as a v1.01 WTPA if you make one.
-I'm not selling the bare v1.01 WTPA boards because it will screw up my math and parts counts, so if you are looking for a real deal, get this PCB, source the parts yourself, and get crackin.
-The parts list is 99% similar to the r1.01 boards which are in a doc on the main page.
-Sometime soon when I get my act together more I'll make a pdf that details the differences but it hasn't happened yet.
+So if you are looking for a real deal, get this PCB, source the parts yourself, and get crackin.
+The parts list is 99% similar to the r1.01 boards which is in a BOM on the main page.
+There is a guide for assembling the v1.0 boards there as well! (props to sealion).
+Finally, there are lots of stories on the forum about people making this, too.

 Pre-Programmed Atmega 164p